-After graduating in economics at University College, London, Paul took up Japanese graduate studies at the School of Oriental and African Studies, also in London.
+After graduating in economics at University College, London, Paul took up Japanese language graduate studies at the School of Oriental and African Studies, also in London.
 He first travelled to Japan in 1987 to continue his language studies while on a home stay in Kawagoe, just outside of Tokyo.
 Here he firmly became a part of the family who took him in, he attributes his feeling very comfortable in all things Japanese to these early days.
-Paul still has a strong connection to his family in Kawagoe and considers the city his home in Japan.
+Paul maintains a strong connection to his family in Kawagoe and considers the city his home town in Japan.

-Paul’s varied career includes working as an analyst for Japan’s principal business newspaper, the Nihon Keizai Shimbun, as the managing director of the Japanese subsidiary of a British 500 FTSE company and as a freelance producer and director for NHK and TBS, respectively Japan's public broadcaster and major national commercial television company.
+Paul’s varied career includes working as an analyst for Japan’s principal business newspaper, the Nihon Keizai Shimbun, as the managing director of the Japanese subsidiary of a British 500 FTSE company and as a freelance news and documentary producer and director for NHK and TBS, respectively Japan's public broadcaster and major national commercial television company.

-In 2002, a long-held yearning for rural life led him to a quiet village on the Kunisaki Peninsula in Kyushu, where he is raising his family of four sons.
+In 2002, a long-held yearning for rural life led him to a quiet village on the Kunisaki Peninsula in Kyushu, where he and his wife began raising their family of four sons.
 From this rural outpost he also took a central role developing Walk Japan's tour business and expanding his interests in countrylife.
 Since then, both of these have grown successfully, the latter into Walk Japan's Community Project, which is a wide-ranging endeavour to reverse the decline of a rural community and provide it with a sustainable and viable future.
-Paul was officially recognised as a farmer by the Japanese authorities in 2015 and has since expanded the arable land under his care 10-fold.
+Paul was officially recognised as a farmer, an unusual event, by the Japanese authorities in 2015, since when he has expanded the arable land under his care 10-fold.
 In 2020, these farming activities were enhanced with the establishment of an agricultural corporation.

 Please contact Walk Japan for further details.